CapybaraIcons/orange-icons/README.md

 🍊 Orange Icons
-A free, open-source icon pack designed for pixel-perfect clarity and flexibility.
+A free, simple, open-source icon pack designed for clarity and flexibility.

 -----------------------------------------------------------

 ✨ Features

-Clean 24x24px Base Design: Crisp, consistent icons that look sharp at any scale
+- 24x24px Design: Crisp, consistent icons based on a 24px grid

-- Scalable: Renders from 1pt to any size in between
+- Scalable: Renders wellin any size between 1pt to 2pt
 - Open Source: 100% free to use in personal and commercial projects

 -----------------------------------------------------------